jordanbreen28/modules/sqlserverdsc/REFERENCE.md

 Data type: `Optional[Boolean]`

 If all connections to the _SQL Server_ instance should be encrypted.
 If this parameter is not assigned a value, the default value is `$true` meaning that all connections must be encrypted.

+##### `dsc_servername`

+Data type: `Optional[String]`

+Specifies the host name that will be used when restarting the SQL Server instance.
+If the SQL Server belongs to a cluster or availability group specify the host name for the listener or cluster group.
+The specified name must match the name that is used by the certificate specified for the parameter `Thumbprint`.
+Default value is `localhost`.

 ##### `dsc_serviceaccount`